 4. How we collect your data

-Most of the data we collect will come directly from you but we may also collect data from third parties including family members or intermediaries (for example, Mortgage Broker, Estate Agent, Financial Institutions) who we work with to provide products or services or quote to you
+Most of the data we collect will come directly from you but we may also collect data from third parties including family members or intermediaries (for example mortgage brokers, estate agents, financial institutions) who we work with to provide products or services to you or to provide you with quotations for services to be supplied to you.

-We may gather information about your general internet use by using the cookie.
+We may gather information about your use of our website by using the cookies.
+A cookie is a small file placed on your computer’s hard drive.
+It enables our website to identify your computer as you view different pages on our website.
 Where used, these cookies are downloaded to your computer and stored on the computer’s hard drive.
 Such information will not identify you personally.
-It is statistical data.
-This statistical data does not identify any personal details whatsoever
+It is statistical data only and does not identify any personal details whatsoever.

 You can adjust the settings on your computer to decline any cookies if you wish.
 This can easily be done by activating the reject cookies setting on your computer.